-Other examples include the join () and split () methods of string objects (in The Python Library Reference).
-For example if s1..s7 are large (10K+) strings then "".join([s1,s2,s3,s4,s5,s6,s7]) may be far faster than the more obvious s1+s2+s3+s4+s5+s6+s7, since the "summation" will compute many subexpressions, whereas join() does all the copying in one pass.
-For manipulating strings, use the replace() and the format() methods on string objects (in The Python Library Reference).
+Other examples include the join() and split() methods of string objects.

+For example if s1..s7 are large (10K+) strings then "".join([s1, s2, s3, s4, s5, s6, s7]) may be far faster than the more obvious s1+s2+s3+s4+s5+s6+s7, since the "summation" will compute many subexpressions, whereas join() does all the copying in one pass.
+For manipulating strings, use the replace() and the format() methods on string objects.
 Use regular expressions only when you're not dealing with constant string patterns.
-You may still use the old % operations (in The Python Library Reference) string % tuple and string % dictionary.